ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 library after library instead of replacing one with the other.
 Maybe for every ReactJS guy there's still some Backbone/mootool/jquery folks wondering why people left perfectly good tools behind?!

 With all of that said: React may be the solution to all the problems.
-I can't say, I haven't taken the time to really dive into it past a few toy things but I don't really want to.
+I can't say.
+I haven't taken the time to really dive into it past a few toy things but I don't really want to.
 However, there are way smarter people in the community than myself and they seem to find React the perfect solution.
 They're way better frontenders than I am!

-React + Babel + some nice CSS libraries are probably the way to go if you're a pure frontender (or just love torture) but, for a mostly backend guy like me the simplicity and "sense" of Riot is irresistible.
+React + Babel + some nice CSS libraries are probably the way to go if you're a pure frontender (or just love torture) but, for a mostly backend guy like me the simplicity and "feel" of Riot is irresistible.
 Things mostly work how they should and I don't have to learn a billion new things to do something I could have done using jQuery in 5 seconds.